 - Activity and patients - displays concerns about virtual consultations, the proportion of inpatient brds occupied by children and young people admitted for mental health needs, whether children are being seen in the Emergency Deparment and whether they are being taken into consideration fo future planning.

 "View only" access

 First, register for an account.
-You'll get an email with a link to activate your account.
+You will get an email with a link to activate your account.

 Once your account is active, you can go to the reporting tool home page.
-At the bottom, you'll see a Request to view button as shown below.
+At the bottom, you will see a Request to view button as shown below.